 In 2018 the British Library deemed our work as culturally significant, and requested permission to add our audio productions to their archives.
 In March 2019 we were invited to spend a month making work in artist Yinka Shonibare’s London studio as part of his Guest Projects initiative, during which we produced a gallery exhibition from our own collection of production visuals, a film night highlighting the work of experimental film-makers based in the Yarmouk refugee camp in Damascus and an evening of live experimental music and performance art.

-Since the beginning of 2020 we have put together three online exhibitions on the Tse Tse Fly Middle East website.
+Since the beginning of 2020 we have put together four online exhibitions on the Tse Tse Fly Middle East website.
 Station Electric is a collection of radio documentaries and podcasts on themes of civil rights and censorship, Okay.
 Ready.
 Let's Do It. brings together a selection of free-to-use online noise-making tools, and India Shorts is a curated online film festival of short animations, dramas and documentaries.
 All site alongside the This Is Kafala exhibition.
 In June 2020 India Shorts was featured in Mumbai's newspaper Mid-Day.

 Tse Tse Fly Middle East remains a loose collective of like-minded, risk taking artists, activists, film-makers and experimental musicians.
 Our projects page features a comprehensive list of our events and interventions.
 Most Tse Tse Fly Middle East radio productions are archived here.

 '(Tse Tse Fly) deliver a sting to the hindquarters of authority, making a noise as it does so' - New Internationalist